-To transmit a character, load the character into the transmiter buffer, and direct the controller to transmit it by giving a Start command.
-The controller waits until the modem signal Clear To Send is asserted; adds the required start, parity, and stop bits; and then transmits the character serially to the terminal.
+To transmit a character, load the character into the transmitter buffer, and set transmitter busy by issuing a Start command.
+The controller asserts Request to Send and waits until the modem signal Clear To Send is asserted; adds the required start, parity, and stop bits; and then transmits the character serially to the terminal.
 After the transmission is complete, the controller initiates an I/O interrupt request.